 What would you ask a bright mind?

-The Study Group Mathematics with Industry 2019 was held at the Wageningen University & Research from January 28 to February 1, 2019.
-Topics went from traffic lights to towings tanks, from chips to carbon filters and from force plates to 3D prints in concrete.
-Sixty mathematicians gathered at Wageningen University & Research to solve six questions from companies – in one week.
+The Study Group Mathematics with Industry 2020 was held at the Tilburg University of Applied Science from January 27 to January 31, 2020.
+It was the first time in twenty years that an SWI was held at a university of applied sciences.
+Topics went from traffic lights to optimal rating for tennis from droplets on wafers to delivering parcels and from optimizing warehouses to modelling joint tissue image.
+Sixty mathematicians gathered to solve six questions from companies – in one week.

 “An inspiring week full of diverse real-world problems begging for some math.”